SlenderFox/HeatStreetTalentsRevival/README.md

 # Heat Street Talents Revival
-Heat Street Talents Revival plans to be a complete remake of the workshop gamemode form the ground up.
+Heat Street Talents Revival plans to be a complete remake of the workshop gamemode from the ground up.

 It follows from [Heat Street Talents [KFVAY]](https://workshop.codes/KFVAY) by LemonAid.